-Table 6 Status
+Table 7 Status

 LABEL DESCRIPTION Port This identifies the Ethernet port.
-Click a port number to display the Port Details screen (refer to Figure 26 on page 64).
-Name This is the name you assigned to this port in the Basic Setting , Port Setup screen.
-Link This field displays the speed (either 10M for 10Mbps, 100M for 100Mbps or 1000M for 1000Mbps) and the duplex (F for full duplex or H for half).
-It also shows the cable type (Copper or Fiber) for the combo ports.
-State If STP (Spanning Tree Protocol) is enabled, this field displays the STP state of the port (see Section 11.1 on page 105 for more information).
+Click a port number to display the Port Details screen (refer to Figure 28 on page 66).
+Name This field displays the name of the port.
+Link This field displays the speed (either 10M for 10Mbps, 100M for 100Mbps or another value depending on the uplink module being used) and the duplex (F for full duplex or H for half duplex).
+State If STP (Spanning Tree Protocol) is enabled, this field displays the STP state of the port (see Section 11.1.3 on page 102 for more information).
 If STP is disabled, this field displays FORWARDING if the link is up, otherwise, it displays STOP.
+PD (ES-2108PWR Only) This fields displays whether PoE (Power over Ethernet) is enabled (On) or disabled (Off) on this port.
 LACP This fields displays whether LACP (Link Aggregation Control Protocol) has been enabled on the port.
 TxPkts This field shows the number of transmitted frames on this port.
+RxPkts This field shows the number of received frames on this port.
+Errors This field shows the number of received errors on this port.
+Tx KB/s This field shows the number of kilobytes per second transmitted on this port.
+Rx KB/s This field shows the number of kilobytes per second received on this port.
+Up Time This field shows the total amount of time in hours, minutes and seconds the port has been up.
+Clear Counter Select Port and type a port number or select Any to select all ports then click Clear Counter to erase the recorded statistical information for a port or all ports.